Reviews You Can Rely On

 Gathering and cleaning of hair and fur was one of the rare misses for the X40 Ultra.
 We find this metric has everything to do with the design of the main roller brush, and the robot doesn't quite cut it.

-I will point out that with the spinning edge brush, which the manufacturer claims is an “Anti-Tangle Side Brush,” there was, miraculously, no hair caught.
+However, the “Anti-Tangle Side Brush” really had no hair caught.
 This is a common issue with many other vacuums, where brushes get so tangled that they can't even move.
-The center roller brush did have one large wad of long hair balled up in the crevice between the wheel and the wheelbase, but I was able to pull it out easily.
-Ultimately, this robot was very easy to clean hair from—if only it were better at picking up fur and hair from the carpet in the first place!
+The center roller brush did have one large wad of long hair balled up in the crevice between the wheel and the wheelbase, but we were able to pull it out easily.
+Ultimately, this robot was very easy to clean hair from—if only it were better at picking up fur and hair from the carpet in the first place.

 dreame x40 ultra - surprisingly, any (inevitable) hair tangles around the roller brush...